Calling All Students in Thailand to Become the Climate Box Champion

 AWARDS

-- All participants of the final stage will receive certificates of participation.
+- All participants of the final stage will receive certificates of participation and gadgets.

-- All the finalists will participate to a in-person event in Bangkok, where the three winning groups will be selected.
+- All the finalists will participate to a in-person event in Bangkok organized within the BKK CAW.

-- The top three projects (one student and one teacher per project) will be invited to participate in the International Schoolchildren’s Festival on Climate Change organized within the framework of the Climate Box Programme.
+- The top three projects (one student in presentation of the group and one teacher/supervisor per project) will be invited to participate in the International Schoolchildren’s Festival on Climate Change organized within the framework of the Climate Box Programme.

 - The expenses of the trips will be paid by UNDP.